brechtvalcke/model-generator/readme.md

 Here is a list of all validators that are available in the Validators array by default:
 * Required : Makes sure the property is required
 * Email : Makes sure the property is an email
-* Name : Alphabetic letters with accents
+* String : Alphabetic letters with accents
 * DefaultPassword : Length: 8 to 128, with at least 1 lowercase, 1 capital, 1 number and/or symbol. https://goo.gl/dufj6t
 * LettersOnly : Alphabetic letters, lowercase or uppercase
 * NumbersOnly : Only numbers
+* DateTime : SQL format for a date
 * Base64 : Lowercase, uppercase, hyphen and underscore
 * NationalRegistryNumberBE : National registry number for in belgium
 #### Register a custom validator